SonarSource/sonarlint-eclipse/README.md

 SonarQube for IDE: Eclipse
 ==========================

-SonarQube for IDE: Eclipse helps you deliver [Clean Code](https://www.sonarsource.com/solutions/clean-code/?utm_medium=referral&utm_source=github&utm_campaign=clean-code&utm_content=sonarlint-eclipse) in your IDE.
+SonarQube for IDE ensures you deliver projects with [integrated code quality and security](https://www.sonarsource.com/solutions/for-developers/) in your IDE.

 Installing and using
 --------------------